ali7ali/Alpha-Single-Product-For-Elementor/readme.txt

 == Upgrade Notice ==

-= 1.0.6 =
+= 1.0.7 =
-* Compatibility with WordPress 6.7
-* Code optimizations for PHP 8.1
-* Improved dependency checks for Elementor and WooCommerce
+* Compatibility for the updated Elementor colors and typography schema.
-* Refactored widget controls for better performance